-Maru is also involved in other Loyola activities.
-Students participating in demonstrations and help teach at self-defense seminars held in individual dorms all over campus.
-Over the years Maru has competed in area tournaments and the Maryland State Games.
-Many of the participating students have done well enough to take home first, second and third place trophies.
-In September of 1997 Maru and it's students celebrated it's ten year anniversary with a total of twenty-one AJA registered students.
-In September 1997 Maru/Loyola Ju-Jitsu Dojo web page was up and running giving perspective and current students up to date information on all belt requirements, Dojo activities and background on Ju-Jitsu and self-defense.
+Maru students are also involved in other Loyola activities participate in demonstrations and help teach at self-defense seminars held in individual dorms all over campus.
+Over the years Maru has competed in area tournaments and the Maryland State Games with participating placing first, second, and third place.
+In September of 1997 Maru and its students celebrated its ten year anniversary with a total of twenty-one AJA registered students.
+In September 1997 Maru Dojo’s Ju-Jitsu web page was up and running, giving prospective and current students up to date information on all belt requirements, dojo activities, and helpful material on Ju-Jitsu and general self-defense.
 The web page was created not only for the Loyola Ju-Jitsu students, but for anyone interested in the art of Ju-Jitsu.
-Some of the articles, information, questions etc. on this site e submitted by the students.
+Some of the articles, information, and questions on this site were submitted by the students.

 The Way to Japan